larevolucia/bookwise-analytics/README.md

-# Bookwise Analytics: Book Club Subscription Optimization
+# Bookwise Analytics: Book Subscription Optimization

 ## Business Understanding

 ### Context

-The client is a subscription-based book service.
-Subscribers pay a monthly fee that grants them one “credit” redeemable for any book in the library.

-However, internal data shows a decline in active usage: many subscribers remain subscribed but fail to redeem their monthly credits, eventually leading to churn.

-The company currently relies on editorial curation (human staff recommending new titles weekly), which lacks personalization and doesn’t adapt to individual member preferences.

-To improve engagement and retention, the business wants to integrate personalized machine learning–driven recommendations alongside its editorial picks.
+This project simulates a subscription-based book club where members receive one monthly “credit” to select a book from a large catalog.
+Despite stable subscriber numbers, engagement and redemption rates are declining, often due to poor book-member matches.

 This project explores how a subscription-based book club can optimize member engagement and retention through data-driven book recommendations.

 The aim is to transition from manual, intuition-based book curation to an **evidence-based selection system** that maximizes satisfaction, loyalty, and catalog diversity.

 ---